 Kalyani – A view from the southeast side

-Located on the northeast corner of the Belur Chennakeshava Temple complex, this rectangular-shaped well is Kalyani, a temple tank common to Hindu temples.
-The temple tanks are also known by many other names, including Pushkarini and Kunda.
+Situated on the northeast corner of the Belur Chennakeshava Temple complex, this rectangular-shaped pond is a Kalyani, a temple tank.
+Note that the temple tank, a common feature in Hindu temples, is also known by many other names, including Pushkarini and Kunda.
+The official name of this temple tank is Gajagonda (Elephant Pond).

 According to an inscription, Hoysala King Ballala II commissioned this temple tank in 1175 CE and was named Vasudeva Sarovara.
-Vasudeva is synonymous with Vishnu, because Krishna, Vishnu’s eighth avatara, is known by this name (also his father’s name).
-Sarovara means a lake in Kannada.
-It is now officially known as Gajagonda (Elephant Pond).
+Vasudeva is synonymous with Vishnu because Krishna, the eighth avatar of Vishnu, is known by this name (also his father’s name).
+Note: The term Sarovara means lake in Kannada.

-As you can see, the tank is inside a walled enclosure.
-Inside the temple complex, the tank is enclosed by specially built walls on the west and south sides.
-It is enclosed by the walls of the temple prakara (which is a protective wall surrounding the temple) on the east and north sides.
-The entrance is through a door in the pavilion located in the middle of the west-side wall.
+As you can see, the tank is within a walled enclosure.
+Inside the temple courtyard, two specially built walls enclose it on the west and south sides, and the temple prakara (i.e., a protective wall around the temple) surrounds it on the east and north sides.

 The image shows a view from the southeast side of the tank.
-As you can see, there are two statues of two elephants at the doorway and two mini shrines at the corners built on the terrace above the stairs.
+As you can see, there is a pavilion in the middle of the wall on the west side.
+The entrance to the tank is through a door in this pavilion.
+There are two statues of two elephants at the doorway and two mini shrines at the corners built on the terrace above the stairs.
 Access to the pond is through steps, which become narrower as you go down.

 – Belur Chennakeshava Temple – Bracket Figures